test-kitchen/test-kitchen/docs/README.md

 ### In-line Code Highlighting

 To highlight `some code` inline with other content, just "quote" the text using backtick characters (`).
-See [the kramdown documentation](http://kramdown.gettalong.org/syntax.html#code-spans) for more details.

 ### Fenced Code Blocks